≡ Menu

 Thrivent’s whole life policy covering minor children is available for infants and children up to age 15, with coverage levels running from $15,000 to $100,000.

-Policies are purchased by the insured child’s parents, grandparents or legal guardian.
+Policies are purchased by the insured child’s parents, grandparents, or legal guardians.
 Premiums for the children’s policies are set up so that a policy reaches “paid-up” status at age 65.

 Newly issued whole life policies insuring minor children are available with a guaranteed purchase option that affords the policyholder the right to increase the coverage amount in the future without any further underwriting requirements.